- Published on

 Creating a Hidden Directory Using Terminal

-directory on macOS using the Terminal, ideal for organizing PNG files in an MDX project.
+This guide walks you through creating a .attachments directory on macOS using the Terminal, ideal for organizing PNG files in an MDX project.

 Open Terminal: